“Best Trail Festival” – Runner’s World Magazine

 Crossroads #1: Both distances will head out from the aid station and head down the steep, rocky gully for a short distance until it flattens out but continues twisting and turning.
 Runners will reach a “T” in the road where they take a left hand turn.

-Pizza Overlook (10K): 10K racers will take a left at the aid station on the rugged jeep road back to the Crossroads aid station #2, back over the cattle guard and to the finish line.
+(10K) Take a left at the Aid Station on the rugged jeep road back to the Crossroads Aid Station #2, back over the cattle guard and to the Finish Line.

-(Half Marathon): Half marathoners will travel on the open rolling section of Mary’s Loop until they hit the Wrangler’s Loop cutoff.
-They will make a sharp left where some sections will be loose or sandy but overall good footing.
-A nice decent will bring racers to the Moore Fun aid station.
+(Half Marathon) Travel on the open rolling section of Mary’s Loop until hitting the Wrangler’s Loop cutoff.
+Make a sharp left where some sections will be loose or sandy but overall good footing.
+A nice decent will bring racers to the Moore Fun Aid Station.

 Moore Fun: The trail becomes rocky and technical as it makes the big climb to the top of this fun section.
 After it levels off for a short distance, it will make a fun technical decent to the cattleguard and a water drop that you visited on the way out.
 From there, you will go back the same way you came, down the short steep section to the dirt road and back to the finish.

 5-7:00p – Race Day Registration and Packet Pick-Up – Fruita Community Center